Clickcease

 Standard Possession Order 51 to 100 Miles Apart

-When parents live 51 to 100 miles apart in Texas, the noncustodial parent is provided with options when completing the standard possession order: “default” or “election.”
-The standard arrangement for the noncustodial parent is for the pickup to occur at 6 p.m. on Friday and drop off Sunday at 6 p.m.
+For orders issued on or after September 1, 2021, the default arrangement specifies pickup at 6 p.m. on Friday and drop-off at 6 p.m. on Sunday.
 The noncustodial parent may also have the child on Thursday evening during the school year from 6 p.m. to 8 p.m.

 Click here for specific details about the SPO for 51 to 100 miles apart.